Laugh and Learn: Game FAQ

 • How many players are needed for this game?

-Little Fortunes is designed for 1 primary player (i.e. the pregnant person) and upwards of 13 support players (i.e. baby shower guests), but it can easily be played privately between just an expecting couple.
+Little Fortunes is designed for 1 primary player (i.e. the pregnant person) and upwards of 13 support players (i.e. baby shower guests).

 • Can the game be played more than once?